 - Computer Desktop or Laptop.
 Tablets and Smart Phone are not acceptable for completing work.
 MACS STRONGLY DISCOURAGED due to potential compatibility issues - 2.
-Windows 7 OS or higher or Equivalent MAC OS - 3.
-Microsoft Word and Microsoft PowerPoint - 4.
-Current up to date version of Firefox or Crome browser - 5.
-Reliable High Speed Internet - 6.
+Windows 7 OS or higher or Equivalent MAC OS - Microsoft Word AND Microsoft PowerPoint - 4.
+Current up to date version of Firefox or Chrome browser - 5.
+Reliable High Speed Internet at home (18Mbps or higher) - 6.
 Web Camera, Microphone, Speakers (or headset) - 7.
-Email Address (to be checked multiple times daily, No .edu addresses)
+Email Address (to be checked multiple times daily, No .edu addresses) - 8.
+A Proper desk, chair, and quiet location for taking Online Proctored Exams